We Are the Champions: Music

-Written by Freddie Mercury, "We Are the Champions" was built on audience response following a concert at Bingley Hall, Stafford in which the audience sang "You'll Never Walk Alone" to the band.
+Writing of "We Are the Champions" began as early as 1975.
+However, at the time, Freddie Mercury deemed it unsuitable for inclusion in the band's then-current album, and the song was not recorded until 1977.
 It embodies numerous elements of arena rock, with Brian May stating, "We wanted to get the crowds waving and singing.
 It's very unifying and positive."

 Musically, it is based on Mercury's piano part, with Roger Taylor and John Deacon providing a drums and bass guitar backing.
 May overdubbed some guitar sections, initially subtle, but building to a "solo" played simultaneously with the last chorus.
-Mercury employed many jazz chords (major and minor 6th, 7th, 9th, 11th and 13th harmonies), and the choruses featured these voiced as four- and five-part vocal harmonies.
+Mercury employed complex and advanced harmony, including major and minor 6th, minor 7th, minor 11th, half-diminished, and diminished chords, and the choruses featured some of these voiced as four-part vocal harmonies.
 The lead vocal is very demanding and strident (highest point is a C5 both belted and in falsetto), with one of Mercury's most notable performances taking place at the Live Aid concert, at Wembley Stadium, London in 1985.

 The single featured "We Will Rock You", which preceded the song on the album, as its B-side.
 The two songs were often played consecutively at the close of Queen concerts, and are customarily played together on radio broadcasts (in album order).
 Keeping with tradition, the two songs were also used to close the 1992 Freddie Mercury Tribute Concert with all the show's acts joining in behind the lead vocal of Liza Minnelli.